openenergymonitor/blog/source/_posts/2017-01-04-openevse-build.markdown

 ## Purchase

+*Update: we are in communication with OpenEVSE to put together a UK/Europe specific OpeneEVSE package to resell via the [OpenEnergyMonitor Online Shop](https://shop.openenergymonitor.com).*

 OpenEVSE units can be purchased (kit or fully assembled) from the [OpenEVSE online store](https://store.openevse.com), the units are shipped from California USA.
-I went for a [P50D Level 2 (208-240V AC) 50A (40A continous) Deluxe OpenEVSE kit](https://store.openevse.com/collections/frontpage/products/openevse-50a-charge-station-combo-with-enclosure) with the [WiFi connection kit](https://store.openevse.com/collections/frontpage/products/openevse-wifi-kit) and [J1772 Cable](https://store.openevse.com/collections/frontpage/products/j1772-cable-40a-ultra-flexible-us-only).
+I went for a [P50D Level 2 Deluxe OpenEVSE kit](https://store.openevse.com/collections/frontpage/products/openevse-50a-charge-station-combo-with-enclosure) with the [WiFi connection kit](https://store.openevse.com/collections/frontpage/products/openevse-wifi-kit) and [J1772 Cable](https://store.openevse.com/collections/frontpage/products/j1772-cable-40a-ultra-flexible-us-only).

-The OpenEVSE unit will charge any J1772 compliant car at up to 40A.
-However, you can dial it back by setting the 'max charge current' to suit your supply.
+The OpenEVSE 50A L2 unit will charge any J1772 compliant car at up to 40A continous from a single phase 208-240V AC supply.
+However, you can dial back the current by setting the 'max charge current' to match your supply.

 *Full disclosure: Chris Howell from OpenEVSE made the unit available free of charge for me to evaluate and improve the Emoncms / OpenEnergyMonitor integration.*